Athyrium filix-femina

-Athyrium filix-femina, the lady fern or common lady-fern, is a large, feathery species of fern native to temperate Asia, Europe, North Africa, Canada and the USA.
+Athyrium filix-femina, the lady fern or common lady-fern, is a large, feathery species of fern native to temperate Asia, Europe, and North Africa.
 It is often abundant (one of the more common ferns) in damp, shady woodland environments and is often grown for decoration.

 Its common names "lady fern" and "female fern" refer to how its reproductive structures (sori) are concealed in an inconspicuous – deemed "female" – manner on the frond.
 Alternatively, it is said to be feminine because of its elegant and graceful appearance.

-Characteristics
+Description

 Athyrium filix-femina is now commonly split into three species, typical A. filix-femina, A. angustum (narrow lady fern) and A. asplenioides (southern lady fern).

-Athyrium filix-femina is cespitose (the fronds arising from a central point as a clump rather than along a rhizome).
+A. filix-femina is cespitose (the fronds arising from a central point as a clump rather than along a rhizome).
 The deciduous fronds are light yellow-green, 20–90 cm long and 5–25 cm broad.
+Overall frond shape tends to be elliptical, with the bottom pinnae shorter in length than those in the middle.

-Sori appear as dots on the underside of the frond, 1–6 per pinnule.
+Sori appear as narrow ovate dots on the underside of the frond, 1–6 per pinnule.
 They are covered by a prominently whitish to brown reniform (kidney-shaped) indusium.
 Fronds are very dissected, being 3-pinnate.
 The stipe may bear long, pale brown, papery scales at the base.
 The spores are yellow on A. angustum and dark brown on A. asplenioides.